What is the Magnus Expansion?: Introduction

 In this survey we revisit the work \cite{MQ-Crossed} by showing that the viewpoint of crossed morphisms permits to understand the (pre-) post-Lie Magnus expansion as a crucial tool in the integration theory of (pre-) post-Lie algebras.
-The main result identifies the post-Lie Magnus expansion as the inverse of a crossed morphism between two formal Lie groups naturally associated to a post-Lie algebra.
-As a remark, we note that the post-Lie Magnus expansion identifies as a relative Rota--Baxter operator.
+Proposition \ref{lem: varPhi crossed morph} identifies the post-Lie Magnus expansion as the inverse of a crossed morphism between two formal groups naturally associated to a post-Lie algebra.
+Consequently, the post-Lie Magnus expansion can be identified as a relative Rota--Baxter operator, see Remark \ref{rmk:relRB}.

-We close this section by highlighting the main points of each sections.
+We close this introduction by highlighting the main points of each section.

-{\bf{Plan of the present work}}.
-In Section 2 and Section 3, we provide algebraic background used to study post-Lie algebras and their integration from the point of view of crossed morphisms.
-More precisely, in the second section we show that if $\h$ is a Lie algebra carrying a linear representation of a Lie group $G$, the evaluation map at the identity element of $G$ defines an isomorphism (of differential graded Lie algebras) between $\Omega^\bullet(G,\h)^G$ and $C^\bullet(\g,\h)$, see Proposition \ref{prop: de Rham CE iso of Lie}, which maps the Maurer--Cartan elements of the former to the ones of the latter.
-This result will be crucial in the third section, where we investigate the connections between crossed morphisms of Lie groups and Lie algebras and Maurer--Cartan elements of the previously cited differential graded Lie algebras, see Lemma \ref{lem:crosMC} and Proposition \ref{pro:37}.